-On 7 October 2021 Bounty entered a farmin agreement with Coastal oil Pty Ltd. (Coastal) to earn a 25% interest in this 600 mmbbl potential oil project, offshore Carnarvon Basin, West Australia.
-The project is right in the heart of Australia's most active oil production area and offers a large number of prospects and leads, many drill ready, with prospective resources of over 600 million barrels.
+On 7 October 2021 Bounty entered a farmin agreement with Coastal Oil and Gas Pty Ltd ("Coastal") to earn a 25% interest in this shallow water oil project, offshore Carnarvon Basin, West Australia.
+The project is right in the heart of Australia's most active oil production area and offers a large number of prospects and leads, many drill ready, with high case prospective resources of over 600 million barrels as previously disclosed.